In Puerto Rico, Relying On Luck And Enough Gas To Get Medical Care

 Julio Alicea's 8-month-old granddaughter Aubrey came down with severe respiratory problems a day after Hurricane Maria pummeled Puerto Rico.
 "We are very lucky" Alicea says, "the hospital is open and we live nearby."
 Aubrey's cough turned intense and when she started vomiting, Alicea says he rushed her to the hospital at 4 a.m.

-She didn't have any respiratory issues before the hurricane, Alicea says sitting on a blue bench outside San Jorge Children's Hospital in San Juan.
+She didn't have any respiratory issues before the hurricane, Alicea says, sitting on a blue bench outside San Jorge Children's Hospital in San Juan.
 His 3-year-old granddaughter Angelica is keeping him company.

 A week after Maria, many hospitals are still shut down and the few that are open are operating with just emergency generator power.
 With a scarcity of fuel, dwindling supplies and disruptions to their employees' lives, hospitals say they are in crisis, laboring to provide care at a time when it's needed most.

-Maria didn't force San Jorge to close its doors though it's seeing an increasing number of patients with problems related to Hurricane Maria.
+Maria didn't force San Jorge to close its doors, though the hospital is seeing an increasing number of patients with problems related to Hurricane Maria.
 "We have seen some broken bones and cuts" says hospital vice president Domingo Cruz Vivaldi, "and then because of the conditions, we have unstable asthma patients, diabetes patients."
 Residents aren't getting preventive medicine at this time, he says.

 In Puerto Rico, doctors' offices and walk-in clinics haven't reopened since the storm.
 Hospitals and some newly opened mobile clinics are the only places delivering health care to those who need it.

 "It's been a struggle to stay open" says Cruz, because "diesel doesn't come easy to the hospital."
 Earlier this week, the hospital ran out of diesel, he says, and was without power between 6 p.m. and 2 a.m.
 With no power, Cruz says the hospital was forced to discharge 40 patients.
-Yesterday, the Army Reserve delivered 4,000 gallons of diesel—enough to power emergency generators until Saturday.
-Cruz says although emergency generators are keeping the hospital running, they just a backup—and are likely to fail eventually if the hospital isn't reconnected to the power grid soon.
+Yesterday, the Army Reserve delivered 4,000 gallons of diesel — enough to power emergency generators until Saturday.
+Cruz says although emergency generators are keeping the hospital running, they are just a backup — and are likely to fail eventually if the hospital isn't reconnected to the power grid soon.
 The government in Puerto Rico says one of its top priorities is restoring power to the island's hospitals.

-A loud hum's fills the air at the medical center at the University of Puerto Rico -a cluster of about 10 patient and research hospitals.
-It not only serves Puerto Rico but the entire Caribbean.
+A loud hum fills the air at the medical center at the University of Puerto Rico, a cluster of about 10 patient and research hospitals.
+It serves not only Puerto Rico but the entire Caribbean.
 After hurricanes Irma and now Maria, the campus has been pushed to the limits.

 Maria knocked power off the island's largest public hospital and though it was quickly put back on the grid it didn't last.
 "Power was on just a few hours before going down again," spokesman Jesus Velez says.
 Since then, the hospital is back on emergency generators.
 Velez is confident that the emergency plan set up for the hurricanes "is working well."